Connect with us!

-FREE help from peer tutors with any paper, in any class, at any stage of writing.
+FREE help from experienced tutors with any writing project, at any stage of writing.

-Located inside the Hooley-Bundschu Library & Learning Commons, the Writing Center hosts free tutoring consultations for all Avila students – undergraduate, graduate, and Institute.
-Common areas of assistance include brainstorming, organization, thesis statements, paragraph and sentence construction, punctuation, and formatting.
-We offer in-person consultations five days a week.
-Schedule an appointment through Navigate, WritingCenter@avila.edu, or walk-in during in-person hours.
+Located inside the Hooley-Bundschu Library & Learning Commons, the Writing Center hosts free online and in-person tutoring consultations for all Avila students – undergraduate, graduate, and Institute.
+We can assist with brainstorming, revising, and formatting course papers; drafting resumes and cover letters; and preparing for presentations.
+Our goal is to help writers better understand their own process and develop as thinkers and communicators.
+We offer in-person and online consultations five days a week.
+Schedule an appointment through Navigate, WritingCenter@avila.edu, or walk in during in-person hours.
 We look forward to your visit!

 Students can stay up-to-date with weekly availability by checking out the Writing Center’s Facebook page.
 The Facebook page will be used to interact with students as well as keep students up-to-date about Writing Center hours, last-minute closings, or last-minute availability (An individual does not need a Facebook account in order to view the Writing Center page).

 Jasmine – Graduate Assistant